kyma-project/website/content/blog-posts/2021-12-03-release-notes-2.0/index.md

 - You can work with multiple clusters, switch between them, and add external clusters.
 - The new deep linking functionality allows you to easily jump between your apps and the related resources.
-- For better accessibility, you can choose between light and dark mode, and high contrast themes.
+- For better accessibility, you can choose from the light, dark, and high contrast themes.

 ### New resources views